The higher structure of unstable homotopy groups

-In \cite{JCohDS}, Joel Cohen showed how all elements in the stable homotopy groups of the sphere spectrum can be generated under composition and higher order homotopy operations from certain atomic elements: the three Hopf classes and their odd-primary analogues.
-Although Cohen also describes an algorithm for determining the decomposition of a given class, the main importance of this result is conceptual, since it is one of the few global facts known about the stable homotopy groups as a whole (see \cite{TLinHD,NisN,SchweSU,SchweSR}).
+\sect{Introduction} In \cite{JCohDS}, Joel Cohen showed how all elements in the stable homotopy groups of the sphere spectrum can be generated under composition and higher order homotopy operations from certain atomic elements: the three Hopf classes and their odd-primary analogues.
+The main importance of this result is conceptual, as one of the few known global facts about the stable homotopy groups as a whole (see \cite{TLinHD,NisN,SchweSU,SchweSR,BSStapC,BSStapM}).
 Our goal here is to show that a similar but stronger result holds for the unstable homotopy groups of wedges of spheres.
-This consists of two distinct ingredients\vsm:

-\textbf{I.}\hsm There are a number of competing definitions of higher homotopy operations, particularly in the unstable setting, not all of which agree: these generally arise as the obstruction to rectifying certain homotopy-com\-mutative diagrams (see \cite{BMarkH} and \cite{BJTurnHA}), but in order to qualify as higher homotopy operations \textit{sensu stricto}, by analogy with the secondary cohomology operations of \cite{AdHI}, all but the last object in the diagram should be (wedges of) spheres.
-To achieve this, we are forced to use diagrams indexed by simplex categories, as in \cite{BJTurnH}.
-These will be called \emph{higher order simplicial operations}; they include as a special case the long Toda brackets of \cite{BJTurnHI,BBSenT}\vsm.